Cable Hammer Curl: How To Do and Muscles Worked

 How To Do It

-1. Start by setting up a rope extension attachment to a low pulley cable machine and placing a preacher bench in front of the machine
+1. Set up a rope extension attachment to a low pulley cable machine and place a preacher bench in front of the machine.

 2. Grab hold of the rope with one arm in a neutral hammer grip.

-4. Slowly curl the bar up towards your chest, isolating your bicep, and squeeze.
+4. Slowly curl the bar towards your chest.

 5. Hold for a count, then return to the starting position.

-We’re going to compare the cable curl and dumbbell hammer curl because each exercise has its advantages and disadvantages.
+We will compare the cable curl and dumbbell hammer curl because each exercise has advantages and disadvantages.

 • Dumbbell hammer curls are the most difficult when your arm is at a 90-degree flexion.